NorthumbriaResearchComputing/oswald-docs/docs/software/gnu-compilers.md

 The GNU Compiler Collection (GCC) and its various aliases and extensions are available for use on Oswald.

+??? todo
+    What packages (exact names) provide the GCC compilers and any related tools?

 The compilers for the languages supported on Oswald (though others may work) are as follows:

 | Description          | Command                 |